lukereding/lukereding.github.io/2000-01-03-publications.MARKUP.md

 __In the works:__

 Choice overload in a slime mold.
-With J. Xin. _in review_
+L. Reding and J. Xin. _in review_

 Intransitive interactions correlate with species diversity and synchrony in two kelp forest communities.
+L Reding.

 …and more!